 We connect you with your local licensing agency to begin the process of becoming a licensed foster family.
 The licensing agency will provide you with the specific details including the application, background check, special training, and a health and home assessment.

-We offer ongoing training, tools and resources that help foster families walk through foster care within a community, while building a strong trauma-informed approach for caring for children.
+We offer ongoing training, encouragement and connection that help foster families walk through foster care within a community, while building a strong trauma-informed approach for caring for children.
 Foster Connect help you move from theory to application.

 Journey Groups are small groups led by our team that help you build connections and a system of support with others who are also walking the foster care journey.
 These groups take a deeper dive into a variety of relevant fostering topics.